 Admitted students must submit a medical examination report by a physician which describes the student's physical and emotional health, two weeks prior to starting the program.
-All required immunizations, including the Hepatitis B vaccine series, must be completed before the start of the first Nursing course.
+All required immunizations must be completed before the start of the first Nursing course excluding the Hepatitis B vaccine series which may be in progress.
+If a student elects to not have the Hepatitis B vaccine series, a signed declination form must be in their file.

 Students are required to become certified in Cardio-Pulmonary Resuscitation (Health Provider or Professional Rescuer) by the American Heart Association or the Red Cross before entering the Nursing program and must maintain certification throughout the nursing program.
 The cost related to obtaining and maintaining CPR certification is the responsibility of the student.
-Proof of certification must be submitted prior to the start of each spring semester.
+Proof of certification must be submitted annually.